entegral/epicodus_week3project/README.md

 - [ ] **Logic is broken down into "plain English" specs, listed in README.**

-- [ ] **JavaScript business logic and user interface logic are separate.**
+- [x] **JavaScript business logic and user interface logic are separate.**

 - [x] **Application implements a loop and works as expected.**

-- [ ] Variable names are descriptive and use lower camel case (e.g. myVariableExample).
+- [x] Variable names are descriptive and use lower camel case (e.g. myVariableExample).

-- [ ] Code is clean, well-refactored, and easy-to-read.
+- [x] Code is clean, well-refactored, and easy-to-read.
 This includes correct indendation, spacing, and including only necessary comments and debugging tools.

-- [ ] All previous objectives have been met.
+- [x] All previous objectives have been met.

-- [ ] Project is in a presentable, portfolio-quality state.
+- [x] Project is in a presentable, portfolio-quality state.

-- [ ] Required functionality is in place by Friday deadline.
+- [x] Required functionality is in place by Friday deadline.

-- [ ] Project demonstrates understanding of this week's concepts.
+- [x] Project demonstrates understanding of this week's concepts.
 If prompted, you are able to discuss your code with an instructor using correct terminology.

 ## Additional Objectives

-- [ ] Recreate the example layout.

 - [ ] Add images and other custom aesthetics.

-- [ ] Implement different behaviors/effects/images for different inputs.
+- [x] Implement different behaviors/effects/images for different inputs.

-- [ ] Include an option that returns the output in reversed order (beginning with the largest number).
+- [x] Include an option that returns the output in reversed order (beginning with the largest number).

-- [ ] Add a second form field that takes a name.
+- [x] Add a second form field that takes a name.
 For numbers that are divisible by 3, replace the name Dave in "I'm sorry, Dave.
 I'm afraid I can't do that" with the name provided by the user.

 ## Specifications